FaisalAl-Tameemi/ml-smartcab/README.md

 > QUESTION: Report the different values for the parameters tuned in your basic implementation of Q-Learning.
 For which set of parameters does the agent perform best?
 How well does the final driving agent perform?

-> QUESTION: Does your agent get close to finding an optimal policy, i.e. reach the destination in the minimum possible time, and not incur any penalties?
-How would you describe an optimal policy for this problem?

 In this sections, we will discuss how we can optimize the values following values for the agent to get closer to finding the optimal policy.
 For example, `epsilon` is the exploration rate, a higher value indicates less randomness in response to states the agent has already seen.

 Below is a table of the 3 main learning values (`epsilon`, `alpha` and `gamma`) and their respective successful trips percentage once we have set the `update_delay` value to 0.1: